Knowledge base

 Below are the different steps to migrate your mail service to Infomaniak securely.

-You can then import the content of your old addresses to Infomaniak by following this guide.
+You can then import the content of your old addresses to Infomaniak: refer to this other guide.

 You will find here the MX / SPF to add in the DNS zone of your domain name: